 One study found just half a teaspoon of cinnamon per day can significantly reduce blood sugar levels, triglycerides, LDL cholesterol, and total cholesterol levels in people with type 2 diabetes.
-But for those who don't have to worry so seriously about insulin levels, cinnamon has also been shown to have many other benefits:

 - Cinnamon can slow the speed at which the stomach empties following a meal, which can help control sharp rises and falls in blood sugar levels.
-Softening these sugar spikes can theoretically reduce cravings. .

 Want another reason to sprinkle some cinnamon in coffee?
-That other coffee sweetener—sugar—has been linked to weight gain, diabetes, and may even be “toxic" .
-Just another reason for cinnamon and coffee to band together!
+That other coffee sweetener—sugar—has been linked to weight gain, diabetes, and may even be “toxic.”

 Replace cream and sugar with a teaspoon of cinnamon in coffee to save 70+ calories per cup and add a potential metabolism boost.